-This is a full load steady state efficiency metric for heat pump heating operation at the H5H operating conditions defined in Table 23 and calculated in accordance with Equation 45.
+This is a full load steady state efficiency metric for heat pump heating operation at 5°F calculated in accordance with Equation 45.
 Capacity is an integrated capacity and reflects the impact of the default degradation defrost factor.

 6.3.1.1.4 IVHE